 Providence is a relatively large coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Rhode Island.
 With a population of 179,883 people and 39 constituent neighborhoods, Providence is the largest community in Rhode Island.
-Much of the housing stock in Providence was built prior to World War II, making it one of the older and more historic cities in the country.
+Providence has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities, Providence isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Providence are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Providence is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Providence is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Providence who work in office and administrative support (10.85%), sales jobs (8.56%), and teaching (8.00%).

 Also of interest is that Providence has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Providence is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Providence is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The per capita income in Providence in 2018 was $26,560, which is low income relative to Rhode Island, and middle income relative to the rest of the US.
 This equates to an annual income of $106,240 for a family of four.
 However, Providence contains both very wealthy and poor people as well.